pkarsy/CC1101_RF/README.md

 * https://en.wikipedia.org/wiki/ISM_band
 * https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html

 Let's say we configure the module for 433.2Mhz.
 The CC1101 chip (all RF chips basically) use a crystal for precize carrier signal generation.
 If you are not very unlucky the crystall will have 30ppm error or less.
 The base frequency then, can be 433.187 - 433.213 MHz.
 Also the modulation of the signal (GFSK with ~25KHz deviation in this lib) needs a bandwith.
-Using "Carson Bandwith Rule" for 4800bps we have 4.8+2*25=55KHz lets say +/- 28KHz for 98% of the power.
+Using the "Carson Bandwith Rule" for 4800bps we have 4.8+2*25=55KHz lets say +/- 28KHz for 98% of the power.
 So our module can emit signals
 * from 433.187MHz-28KHz=433.159MHz (worst -30ppm sending "0")
 * up to 433.213MHz + 28KHz = 433.241MHz (worst +30ppm sending "1")
 Both extremes are well inside the ISM band.

 The story does not end here however, the receiver also has a crystal !
 And this crystal can have the oposite ppm error than the transmitter.
 For example :

-* The transmitter sends 433.187MHz +/- 28KHz = 433.159-433.215 MHz (worst -30ppm)
+* The transmitter sends 433.187MHz - 28KHz = 433.159 (worst -30ppm sending "0")
 * The receiver listens at 433.213MHz (worst +30ppm).

 Consequently the receiver needs a "window" of +/-(433.213-433.159) or +/-54Khz or 108KHz "BWchannel" as CC1101 documentation calls it.
 This is about the setting in this library (101KHz).
 Generally is not a good idea to use a larger than needed BWchannel setting, as the chip then collects a lot of noise, and signals from other ISM working devices.
 For 868 band the required "BWchannel" is somewhat higher but at the moment this lib does not change the setting.
 RFstudio (TI's software) has some preconfigured settings with this BWchannel, and they know better.
 A function tweaking the BWchannel may be added if a such a need(reception problems) arises.

 The above calculations show that we have to isolate nearby projects with at least ~100 to ~150KHz difference in frequency.
 Probably even 200KHz as RFStudio suggest(channel spacing).
 For example:
 * one project with 433.2Mhz : radio.begin(433.2e6)
-* another nearby(spatially) project and isolated(no need for communication) to the first at 433.35MHz : radio.begin(433.35e6)
+* another nearby project and isolated (no need for communication) to the first at 433.35MHz : radio.begin(433.35e6)

 Even then, expect some disturbance from unrelated nearby devices.
 For example some garage doors use 433.42MHz +/- unknown ppm